 Cathedral of Santa Maria del Fiore

 Cathedral of Florence is a major landmark.
 You can easily view its dome with red terracotta tiles.
-Visitors can climb to the top of the dome by a staircase with 463 steps (no lift).
+Visitors can climb to the top of the dome by a staircase with 463 steps.
+Lift is not available.
 The cathedral is a 12 minute walk from Florence’s Santa Maria Novella station.

 The interior is vast.
 There are beautiful stained glass windows and paintings.
 In front of the cathedral is the Baptistry of St. John.
 It has an octagonal plan.
 It is famous for its three bronze doors which depict the life of John the Baptist.

 This is a beautiful and historic basilica.
 It is 1 km to the east of Cathedral of Santa Maria del Fiore.
 The church holds the tombs of some Italian greats: Michelangelo, Galileo, Machiavelli, Rossini and others.
 The place is not crowded.
 There is no need to pre-book tickets.
 Entry is free if you hold a Firenze Card.